In such a competitive marketplace, the Giulia holds its own and represents Alfa’s best effort in years.

 There has been much said about the new Alfa Romeo Giulia, but whereas most of the attention has been levelled at the M3-rivalling Quadifoglio, the cooking Giulia models are if anything even more important, as these are the cars that need to appeal to a far wider audience.

-Launching with a suite of four turbo petrol and turbo diesel engines, the new Alfa Romeo Giulia is finally adding an Italian option to the compact executive market, previously dominated by the big German manufacturers and occasionally infiltrated by Jaguar and the Japanese pair Lexus and Infiniti.
+Now available solely with a 2-litre turbo four-cylinder in two states of tune alongside the V6 Quadrifoglio, the Alfa Romeo Giulia remains a strong compact executive offering, adding flare to a market previously dominated by the big German manufacturers and occasionally infiltrated by Jaguar and the Japanese pair, Lexus and Infiniti.

 As compact executive rivals are stronger than ever in their latest iterations, Alfa Romeo can no longer afford to merely get by with recycled platforms and hand-me-down engines.
 The Giulia’s platform is all-new (and shared with another new volume model, the Stelvio SUV), its engines freshly developed for this car, and it sends its power, like the majority of cars in this class, to the rear wheels.